 The second is that sleep deprivation causes the development of a protein called beta amyloid.
-Beta amyloid has be linked to a decrease in memory and also to dementia.
+Beta amyloid has been linked to a decrease in memory and dementia.

 Another study coming out of Harvard Medical School shows that sleeping 5 or less hours per night increases your chance of dying by 15%.
 This is mainly due to accidents on the road.

 Insomnia can be a very lonely existence.
 Since insomnia causes you to be moodier and quicker to snap, you might not want to be around people.
 Or maybe they don’t want to be around you.